Home » Dog breed » Kangal

 Grooming & Bruising

 This Breed needs least grooming, the coat will need detailed brushing during shedding season, it sheds twice a year.
 The rest of the year it will need less care and maintenance.
 It is seasoned heavy shedding breed.
-Once your Kangal dog has had a cleaning done by a professional, her mouth can be maintained by eliminating table food, feeding a special diet focused on maintaining dental health and brushing regularly.

 Dental Health check up

-Proper dental health care is as important for every dog similarly it is important for this Dog.
-If you want to adopt this dog, then it is very important to take care of his teeth.
 Brush your dog’s teeth at the same time every day, making their daily routine training very easy.
 Don’t force your dog’s mouth open like you would give them a bell.
 Instead, gently place the brush between their lips and teeth.

 Love & affection